hmajid2301/articles/Debugging Expo apps in WebStorm and Visual Studio Code/README.md

 * Install and turn on CORS plugin in Chrome, make sure it's the same chrome browser you use in your configuration.
 (NOTE make sure your aware of the security implication on using CORS, switch the plugin off when your not using it).
 * Open WebStorm and your Expo project
-* Add the following lines of code to your "package.json" file
+* Add the following lines of code to your _package.json_ file

 ```json
 "scripts": {